-Core Requir ements: Units

-CDV 100 Principles in Preschool Programs 3

-CDV 101 Practices and Curriculum in Preschool Programs 3

-CDV 180 Child, Family and Community 3

-CDV 200 Psychology of Development: Infancy through Adolescence 3

-Plus 3 addit ional units selected from the following: Units

-CDV 202 Multi-Cultural Perspective 3

-CDV 106 Children with Special Learning Needs 3

-CDV 109 Child Health, Nutrition, and Safety 3

-Plus 9 addit ional units selected from courses not used from the

-above list o r from the following: Units

-CDV 120 Infants and Toddlers 3

-CDV 121 Infant/Toddler Curriculum 3

-CDV 125 Creative Activities 3

-CDV 126 Music and Movement 1

-CDV 127 Language and Literacy for Young Children 2

-CDV 130 Administration of Preschools/Child Care Centers 3

-CDV 134 Advanced Administration of Preschools/Child Care Centers 3

-CDV 135 Supervision of Adults in a Child Development Program 3

-CDV 140 Working With School Aged Children And Youth 3

-CDV 152 Working with Parents 1

-CDV 153 Behavior Support Strategies 1

-CDV 161 Active Learning and Play 1

-CDV 162 Curriculum Planning 1

-Plus 2-4 ad ditional units selected from the following: Units

-CDV 111 Observation and Participation 2 - 4

-CDV 112 Supervised Practicum-Lab II 2 - 4
+Required Course s: Units CDV 100 Principles in Preschool Programs 3 CDV 101 Practices and Curriculum in Preschool Programs 3 CDV 180 Child, Family and Community 3 CDV 200 Psychology of Development: Infancy through Adolescence 3 Plus 3 additional units selected from the following: Units CDV 202 Multi-Cultural Perspective 3 CDV 106 Children with Special Learning Needs 3 CDV 109 Child Health, Nutrition, and Safety 3 Plus 9 additional units selected from the following or any course not used above: Units CDV 120 Infants and Toddlers 3 CDV 121 Infant/Toddler Curriculum 3 CDV 125 Creative Activities 3 CDV 126 Music and Movement 1 CDV 130 Administration of Preschools/Child Care Centers 3 CDV 134 Advanced Administration of Preschools/Child Care Centers 3 CDV 135 Supervision of Adults in a Child Development Program 3 CDV 140 Working with School Aged Children and Youth 3 CDV 161 Active Learning and Play 1 Plus 3-4 additional units selected from the following: Units CDV 107 Practicum in Child Development 4 CDV 108 Observation and Assessment 3

-\These courses are required for Title 22 Department of Social Services licensing and are the minimum required to teach in non-state subsidized, private programs.
-In addition, 15 hours of training in pediatric first aid, CPR and children's health is required by licensing agencies (HLH 110 fulfills this requirement).
+These courses are required for Title 22 Department of Social Services licensing and are the minimum required to teach in nonstate subsidized, private programs.
+In addition, 15 hours of training in pediatric first aid, CPR and children's health is required by licensing agencies.
 This training is also available through local community agencies.

-- 1. Describe stages and developmental milestones of physical, cognitive, language, social and emotional development of typically developing children from birth to age 8. - 2.
-Describe and plan developmentally appropriate activities in all curricular areas as well as teacher involvement in facilitating learning. - 3.
-Describe the importance of multicultural, anti-bias, and exceptional education and the adult attitudes in relation to the local and global community. - 4.
+- Describe stages and developmental milestones of physical, cognitive, language, social and emotional 1. development of typically developing children from birth to age 8. - Describe and plan developmentally appropriate activities in all curricular areas as well as teacher involvement 2. in facilitating learning. - Describe the importance of multicultural, anti-bias, and exceptional education and the adult attitudes in 3. relation to the local and global community. - 4.
 Describe practices for maximizing children's physical well-being. - 5.
 Express ideas with clarity, logic, and originality in both spoken and written English. - 6.
 Complete CPR certification.